Tones

 circle_of_fifths() list[Tone][source]

-The 12 tones of the circle of fifths starting from this tone.
+The circle of fifths starting from this tone.

-Each step ascends by a perfect fifth (7 semitones).
-After 12 steps you return to the starting tone.
+Each step ascends by a perfect fifth (7 semitones in 12-TET).
+After N steps (where N = number of tones in the system) you return to the starting tone.
 The circle of fifths is the backbone of Western harmony — it determines key signatures, chord relationships, and modulation paths.

 Returns: